Las Vegas, The Strip

 Las Vegas Hilton Country Club, Las Vegas Convention Center, Circus Circus, The Riviera, Stratosphere, The Wyann Resort and Country Club, The Las Vegas Convention Center, The Hilton Country Club, The Fashion Show Mall and The Guinness World of Records Museum.

-"The Strip," an array of luxury hotels, casinos/nightclubs, is the commercial and cultural center of the city; the University of Las Vegas is less than a mile from the Strip.
-The Strip is a combination of the Atlantic City Boardwalk of 1950 and NY Time Square of 1980 along with most of the world’s neon.
+"The Strip," an array of luxury hotels, casinos/nightclubs, is the commercial and cultural center of the city; the University of Nevada at Las Vegas is less than a mile from the The Strip.

 McCarran International Airport: www.mccarran.com.
 Located next to the southern part of the Strip, one mile (1.8 km.) from the central Strip, and 5 miles (8 km.) from Downtown Las Vegas.
 This airport is extraordinarily accessible for the tourist.

 Airport Shuttles: Taxis and mini-bus services are located at the West Entrance near the baggage claim area.
 Limo, group charter buses and courtesy pick up for hotels is located at the East Entrance.
 Limousines and mini-buses cost: approximately $4 per person to the Strip; $5 per person to Downtown (one way).

 StripTrolley: $1.30 (exact change).
 Schedule: 9:30 AM to 2 AM.
 Trolleys run every 20 mins.
 From the Sahara Hotel to the Luxor Hotel.
 They stop in front of each major Strip hotel.

 Downtown Trolley: 50¢.
 Schedule: 7 AM to 11PM daily.
 Trolley departs every 15 mins from the Downtown Transportation Center.